Secret Story (French TV series) season 2: Principle

-Contestants
+Housemates

 Alexandra

 Alexandra is a 21-year-old from France.
 Alexandra is secretly a Russian princess.
 On Day 15 Alexandra was up for eviction and she survived with 62.33% of the vote.
 On Day 29 she was up for eviction for the second time and once again survived with 43.9% of the vote.
 On Day 43 Alexandra survived her third public vote in a row after receiving 72% of the vote.

 Alice

 Alice is a 22-year-old from France.
 Her initial secret was that she was supposed to be an accomplice for La Voix.
 Upon entering the house, La Voix imposed a new secret: that she be in a fake relationship with Matthias.
 On Day 12, she was voted Miss Secret Story 2008 by her fellow housemates.

 Caroline

 Caroline is a 20-year-old from France.
 She is secretly in a relationship with Nicolas.
 Caroline began her time in the house in the Crystal Room, and was released into the main house on Day 3.
 On Day 10 Caroline revealed her secret to several housemates.
 As punishment, she was nominated for eviction by The Voice in Week 2.
 Alexandra officially discovered their secret on Day 12.
 Caroline was evicted on Day 15.